eightsmile/cfa/cfa level III/Fixed-Income/Fixed-Income.md

 - Maculay Duration: weighted averaged years
 - Modified Duration: percentage price change given the YTM yield changes
-- Effective Duration: the sensitivity of bond price to a change in benchmarket yield (**parallel shift in the benchmark yield curve**)
+- Effective Duration: the sensitivity of bond price to a change in benchmarket yield (**parallel shift in the benchmark yield curve**) 仅用来分析 parallel shifts of yield curve
 - Key Rate Duration: identify the sensitivity of shape of benchmark yield curve
 - Empirical Duration: regressopm pf bond price on benchmarket yield curve
 - Spread Duration: sensitivity to change in credit spread, $YTM = Benchmark + Spread$
 - Money Duration (BPV): 利率变 1%， 价格波动的amount
 - PVBP (Price Value of a Basis Point): 利率变动1bp，带来的价格波动
 - Convexity: second order Derivatives of Price w.r.t. yield

+#### Spread

+A bond’s **yield spread** includes both **credit and liquidity risk**.
+Liquidity risk depends on both market conditions and the specific supply-and-demand dynamics of each fixed-income security.

 ##### Correlation